texhex/BiosSledgehammer/README.md

 BIOS Sledgehammer is "installed" by copying it to a folder where the device, that should run it, can execute it.
 Just store the contents of the ZIP archive (see [Releases](https://github.com/texhex/BiosSledgehammer/releases)) all in the same folder and don't rename any folder (``\PwdFiles``, ``\Models`` etc.).
 In case you want to run it from [MDT/SCCM](#using-it-from-mdt-or-sccm), a good place is a new sub-folder below ``\Scripts`` in the MDT share.

 You still need to customize some files so it works in your environment.
-The first thing should be to create the password files so BIOS Sledgehammer is able to access the BIOS (see [PwdFiles folder](pwdfiles-folder)).
+The first thing should be to create the password files so BIOS Sledgehammer is able to access the BIOS (see [PwdFiles folder](#pwdfiles-folder)).

-The configuration for your different models is up to you, but the archive comes with several example in the [Models folder](#models-folder).
+The configuration for your different models is up to you, but the archive comes with several example in the [Models folder](#models-folder) and [Shared folder](#shared-folder).
 Those examples lack the required BIOS, ME or TPM update files from HP.
 To acquire them, just start ``StartExampleDownloads.bat`` which will download and store them automatically.

 :exclamation: **IMPORTANT!** The settings and downloaded files in ``\Models`` and ``\Shared`` are just examples; there might be newer firmware files available from HP, the settings provided might not match you environment etc. Please do not use these examples "as is" in production.